jimbaker/acrawler/README.md

 # Branches

-This project is a demonstrate on how to approach the building of a scalable web crawler by using asyncio.
+This project is a demonstration on how to approach the building of a scalable web crawler by using asyncio.
 Therefore I have attached the sequence of branches needed for this implementation.